TrustyFund/notifier/README.md

 - Transfer
 - Fill order

-To get a lifetime subscription, please send 50 BTS to account name "EMAIL-NOTIFIER" with tx memo:
+To get a lifetime subscription, send at least 50 BTS to account name "EMAIL-NOTIFIER" with tx memo:
 - To subscribe:
 ``
 your@email.org